tailwindlabs/tailwindcss.com/source/docs/preflight.blade.md

 <h2 style="font-size: 0" class="invisible m-0 -mb-6">Overview</h2>

-Built on top of [normalize.css](https://github.com/necolas/normalize.css/), Preflight is a set of base styles for Tailwind projects that are designed to smooth over cross-browser inconsistencies and make it easier for you work within the constraints of your design system.
+Built on top of [normalize.css](https://github.com/necolas/normalize.css/), Preflight is a set of base styles for Tailwind projects that are designed to smooth over cross-browser inconsistencies and make it possible for you work within the constraints of your design system.

 Tailwind automatically injects these styles when you include `@@tailwind base` in your CSS: